Mithrapuram

 Mithrapuram is a small village in Pathanamthitta district, Kerala, south India, and is 4 kilometers away from Adoor.

 Etymology

 The name "Mithrapuram" means "land of friends" in the Malayalam language.
 Previously, the name was the home address of "Mylathadathil" family in Mithrapuram.
 Later this place was popularised as "Mithrapuram".

 Location

-Mithrapuram is a beautiful place near by Adoor.
-The MC Road State Highway 1 (Kerala) passes through this place. lFor public peoples only can access K.S.R.T.C buses because private buses have limited kilometers to pass through the MC Road.
+Mithrapuram is located near Adoor.
+The MC Road State Highway 1 (Kerala) passes through this place.
+The public can only access K.S.R.T.C buses because private buses have limited kilometers to pass through the MC Road.

 Economy

 Most of the people in this area engage in Rubber tree agriculture.

 Transportation

 The nearest railway station is Chengannur railway station 20 km from Mithrapuram and the nearest airport is Trivandrum International Airport 100 km from Mithrapuram.